 Welcome to the Gahanna Tax Lawsuit Website

-This website contains information regarding a class certification and summary judgment decision that has been decided by the Court of Common Pleas, Franklin County, Ohio in the case known as Douglas P. LaBorde, et al., v.
+This website contains information regarding a class certification and summary judgment decision and an award of damages to the Class that has been decided by the Court of Common Pleas, Franklin County, Ohio in the case known as Douglas P. LaBorde, et al., v.
 The City of Gahanna, et al., Case No. 12 CV 8517, Judge Cocroft.

 Douglas and Karla LaBorde (“Plaintiffs”) filed a lawsuit against the City of Gahanna, the Regional Income Tax Agency (“RITA”), and Jennifer Teal (“Teal”) in the Franklin County Court of Common Pleas.
 In the lawsuit, the LaBordes claim that Gahanna, RITA, and Teal have miscalculated the income tax credit provided by Gahanna City Code § 161.18(a) to certain Gahanna residents who worked outside Gahanna.
 The LaBordes also claim that Gahanna and Teal have not certified, spent, or reserved funds as required by Gahanna City Code § 161.18(c).
 Because the Gahanna Tax Code was applied uniformly to thousands of Gahanna residents, the LaBordes also requested that the case be certified as a class action.
 The City of Gahanna, RITA and Teal disputed the Plaintiffs’ claims.